40 Ways To Make Camping A Walk in The ParkBy Andrey Kuper

 This is why this hack is for you guys who need a little pop in your time in the forest.
 All you are going to need is a cup and your phone.
 Now, if your phone doesn’t have great volume, just plop it into the empty cup and it will act as a makeshift speaker.

-While the bottom of the bottle may be sturdy enough to hold heavier food, the handle could be flimsy, this is where that duct tape will come in handy.
+While the bottom of the bottle may be sturdy enough to hold heavier food, the handle could be flimsy.
+That’s where that duct tape will come in handy.
 Just wrap the handle so that it becomes sturdy enough to lift the food.
 It isn’t as difficult as it looks, it’s actually quite easy to replicate!

 Ditch The Rice, Opt For Couscous